 While we remained there for a number of days, a prophet named Agabus came down from Judea.
 He came to us, took Paul's belt, tied his own hands and feet with it, and said, "The Holy Spirit says this: 'This is the way the Jews in Jerusalem will tie up the man whose belt this is, and will hand him over to the Gentiles.'"
 When we heard this, both we and the local people begged him not to go up to Jerusalem.
 Then Paul replied, "What are you doing, weeping and breaking my heart?
 For I am ready not only to be tied up, but even to die in Jerusalem for the name of the Lord Jesus."
 Because he could not be persuaded, we said no more except, "The Lord's will be done."
 (Acts 21:10-14 NET)

 Even though the people did not believe it was best for Paul (1) to go to Jerusalem, they freed him to do what was in his heart.
-Realize “submission” is not Christian jargon for trying to control others to do what we think is best.
+Realizing “submission” is not Christian jargon for controlling others to do what we think is best.
 Submission in the Body of Christ does not reduce decision-making down to majority rule.
 Submission does allow us to partner with others in the process of being changed by Jesus.
 Paul was indeed arrested in Jerusalem; however, God utilized this to further the Gospel in Rome.
-In seeking to confirm God’s will we can share our choices and motives with others, we can discuss them amongst them.
-We can pray about them together and we should give weight to what others say.
+In seeking to confirm God’s will, we can share our choices and motives with others to discuss them amongst them.
+We can pray about them together, and we should give weight to what others say.
 Nevertheless, we are still free to do what is in our own hearts.

 ...By the testimony of two or three witnesses every matter will be established.
 (2 Corinthians 13:1 b NET)

 God enjoys confirming His work by two or three voices so we can walk in confidence.
-When He is teaching us something, we will see or hear this truth in the Bible, other books, other people, and sermons, etc. Ask God to confirm every new understanding of truth by two or three scriptures and He will.
+When He teaches us something, we will see or hear this truth in the Bible, other books, other people, sermons, etc. Ask God to confirm every new understanding of truth by two or three scriptures, and He will.